-Safari in Masai Mara Kenya: Best Things to Know
+Safari in Masai Mara Conservancy Kenya: Essentials to Know

-The Maasai Mara National Reserve, often referred to simply as “the Mara,” is one of Africa’s most famous and important wildlife conservation areas.
-Located in southwestern Kenya, it is contiguous with Tanzania’s Serengeti National Park and forms part of the larger Mara-Serengeti ecosystem.
+The Maasai Mara National Reserve, often referred to simply as “the Mara,” is one of Africa’s most famous wildlife areas and forms part of the larger Mara-Serengeti ecosystem.

 Best Time to Visit the Masai Mara